pjdurden/Real_State_Registry_System_Blockchain/README.md

-# CosmWasm Starter Pack
+# Real_State_Registry_System_Blockchain

-This is a template to build smart contracts in Rust to run inside a [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) module on all chains that enable it.
+This is a Smart Contract for Real Estate Registry System [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) module on all chains that enable it.
 To understand the framework better, please read the overview in the [cosmwasm repo](https://github.com/CosmWasm/cosmwasm/blob/master/README.md),